clumps up in the flooded lowland swamps

 - Not Threatened

+A common sedge of New Zealand's wetlands.
+A plant that does not get noticed until it is gone.
 It forms dense, upright clumps of bright green leaves.
-The leaves are long and narrow, arching slightly at the tips.
-The seed heads are dark brown, held on tall stalks above the leaves.
+The leaves are long and narrow.
+Arching slightly at the tips.
+The seed heads are dark brown.
+Held on tall stalks above the leaves.
 The plant grows in wetlands, swamps, and damp grassland throughout the country.
 A plant that likes its feet wet.

 Swamp sedge is one of the most common sedges in New Zealand's wetlands.
-It often grows alongside pukio and wīwī, forming mixed communities of rushes and sedges.
+It often grows alongside pukio and wīwī.
+Forming mixed communities of rushes and sedges.
 The bright green leaves stand out against the darker foliage of other wetland plants.
 A plant that shines in the swamp.

 The leaves were used by Māori for weaving floor coverings, baskets and fish traps.
 The tough, upright leaves were valued for their strength and durability.
 They were soaked to soften them before weaving.
 A plant that made the tools that caught the fish.

 To find swamp sedge is to walk the margins of wetlands and streams.
-Look for the dense, upright clumps of bright green leaves, the dark brown seed heads.
-It is a plant of the wet places, a sedge of the swamp.
+Look for the dense, upright clumps of bright green leaves.
+The dark brown seed heads.
+It is a plant of the wet places.
+A sedge of the swamp.